Google Showing Search Console Performance Data in the SERPs

 So why is Google doing this?
 They seem to be encouraging webmasters to utilize Google Search Console recommendations to maximize their website’s performance.
 We noticed that these SERP performance boxes show up for non-branded search queries, as well.

-What can you do with this information?
+What can you do with this information as it relates to local search engine optimization?
 Google obviously wants you to pay attention to the recommendations they provide in Google Search Console.
 This could also be an indirect strategy to encourage webmasters to spend money on Google Ads for keywords they have a hard time ranking on.

 In any event, make sure you are doing all you can to optimize your website to maximize local organic performance.